 You have seen this bread before on Taste Love & Nourish, but I wanted to change things up a bit for Easter.
 This recipe is slightly different from my original.
 It’s a bit lighter in texture, but still has that wonderful flavor from the mahleb (a Middle Eastern spice made from the seeds of sour cherry pits).
 It’s a warm and nutty flavor.
 You’ll love it.

 Normally, choereg is a long braided loaf, but since I can’t seem to ever leave anything alone, I took my braided loaf, brought the ends together to make a braided round.
 I had no idea how they’d turn out…but I love the way they look!

-With a bit of butter and your favorite jam, choereg makes breakfast (or anytime) feel special…whether it’s Easter or not.
-Maybe that was Duke’s problem.
-He just needed to feel special.
+With a bit of butter and your favorite jam, choereg makes breakfast (or anytime) feel special.
+We love this so much, I make it all year round.

-1 packet active dry yeast or 2 1/4 t.active dry yeast from a jar
+- 1 packet active dry yeast or 2¼ teaspoons active dry yeast from a jar

-In a 2 cup measuring cup, heat the milk in the microwave for a minute and a half.
+- In a 2-cup heat safe measuring cup, heat the milk in the microwave for a minute and a half.
 Stir in the sugar to dissolve, then the yeast.
 In a small bowl, microwave the butter until melted.
 Let both mixtures stand for 25 to 30 minutes.